otsaloma/dataiter/README.md

 pip install -U numba
 ```

+Recommended NumPy version is currently >= 2.4.0 due to various
+StringDType fixes that have landed in NumPy 2.2.1 and 2.4.0.

 Dataiter optionally uses **Numba** to speed up certain operations.
 If
 you have Numba installed, Dataiter will use it automatically.
 It's
 currently not a hard dependency, so you need to install it separately.